 WEIGAND ET AL. V. LITKEY ET AL. SHORT TERM RENTAL LITIGATION (TRAVIS COUNTY):

 This is a neighbor-on-neighbor deed restriction suit where one owner sent a cease-and-desist letter to a neighbor demanding a halt to short-term rentals.
 The complaining neighbor also asserted nuisance and maximum-lease-occupancy claims.
-My clients, who rent their house out for short terms, have sought summary judgment seeking to validate their short-term rental rights and establish the number of bedrooms for purposes of the lease-occupancy statute, Tex.
+My clients, who rent their house out for short terms, sought summary judgment seeking to validate their short-term rental rights and establish the number of bedrooms for purposes of the lease-occupancy statute, Tex.
 Prop.
 Code § 92.010 (3 adults per bedroom).
 On March 9, 2015, the court granted summary judgment to my clients, declaring that their rental property contains five bedrooms.
-Further information concerning the outcome of my clients’ motion for summary judgment on the issue of short-term rentals will be posted here.
+Subsequently, the court determined that the defendants had made judicial admissions in their testimony and pleadings, amounting to a capitulation on all the declaratory judgment claims asserted by my clients.
+As often occurs in short-term rental litigation, the court has declared that short term rentals are permissible, but the party on the losing side of that court determination keeps the litigation going with counterclaims concerning noise, parking, nuisance, etc.

 TARR V. TIMBERWOOD PARK OWNERS ASSOCIATION SHORT TERM RENTAL BAN LITIGATION (BEXAR COUNTY):

 The HOA, which assumed the role of enforcer of the deed restrictions and fined Mr. Tarr for renting out his home for short terms, asserted that the deed restrictions ban short-term rentals.
 Mr. Tarr sued to block the enforcement action and the fines and asked the court to declare the meaning of the restrictive covenants.
 Mr. Tarr's motion requesting a win on the merits of the case, as well as the HOA's new request that all its homeowners be sued, are located HERE.
-A decision on the cross-motions for summary judgment is anticipated in mid-May, 2015.
+A decision on the cross-motions for summary judgment is anticipated shortly, but it is hoped that the homeowner victory in Zgabay, reported above, may lead the court to side with the homeowner.

 DOWNEY V. BRIDLEWOOD RANCHES OWNERS ASSOCIATION SHORT TERM RENTAL BAN LITIGATION (HAYS COUNTY):